 Technology may soon cut many

-An example of disappeared jobs to understand the jobs that will disappear: in 1950, the job of elevator operator was among the hundreds of careers listed in the census.
+An example of disappeared jobs to understand the jobs that will disappear: in 1950, the job of an elevator operator was among hundreds of careers listed in the census.
 That job is now extinct, the only one in the last 50 years to die at the hands of automation.
 The next half-century may be less lenient.

-AI, robotics, automation and other megatrends threaten countless categories.
-Many economists predict that automation, not outsourcing, will lead to the loss of millions of jobs that will disappear in the manufacturing sector.
+AI, robotics, automation and other megatrends threaten many categories.
+Many economists predict that automation, not outsourcing, will lead to millions of lost manufacturing jobs.

 Here's a look at high-risk careers that are likely to disappear within 50 years.